Ildarik/100-days-of-code/log.md

 **Today's Progress**: Finished AddProduct Modal (UI + logic).
 Filter by categories.
 Refactored modal (again?)

 **Thoughts**: You wouldn't know until you get your hands dirty

+### Day 60: January 31, 2020 Friday

+**Today's Progress**: Finished all modals.
+Fixed all remarks.
+Did other improvements.

+**Thoughts**: Always keep in mind UX and design.
+Put yourself as a user.